What is a Pantograph, and How Does It Power Train?

 Other developers of the tram system include Bombardier, AnsaldoBreda, and CAF.

-In some cases, they use battery packs for short distances and physical ground infrastructure for others.
+They sometimes use battery packs for short distances and physical ground infrastructure for others.

 Another reason for using the pantograph over the third-rail system is to avoid freezing in certain winter conditions.